Kkebuka/Todo-List/README.md

 # Todo-List
-This is a simple to-do List webpage,created with Html,Css and Javascripts
+This is a simple to-do List webpage,created with Html nad Javascripts